jlming6/code-guides/java/code-guide.md

 * For interval timing, always use System.nanoTime in preference to System.currentTimeMillis.
     System.nanoTime is both more accurate and more precise, and it is not affected by adjustments to the system's real-time clock.

+* Implement Serializable judiciously
+    * A major cost of implementing Serializable is that is decreases the flexibility to change a class's implementation once it has been released(exported API).
+    * A second cost of implementing Serializable is that it increases the likelihood of bugs and security holes.
+    * A third cost of implementing Serializable is that is increases the testing burden associated with releasing a new version of a class.